HouseTrip/housetrip.github.com/_posts/2014-01-08-make-a-singleton-from-scratch.md

 One of the 23 described patterns by the [Gang of Four](http://en.wikipedia.org/wiki/Design_Patterns) is the [Singleton Pattern](http://en.wikipedia.org/wiki/Singleton_pattern), which says only one object of a particular class is ever created and all further references to objects of the singleton class refer to the same underlying instance.

-As you may know, ruby provides you a [singleton module](http://ruby-doc.org/stdlib-2.1.0/libdoc/singleton/rdoc/Singleton.html) that you can include in your class, and magically your class is a singleton out of the box.
+As you may know, Ruby provides you a [singleton module](http://ruby-doc.org/stdlib-2.1.0/libdoc/singleton/rdoc/Singleton.html) that you can include in your class, and magically your class is a singleton out of the box.

 But let's say for the sake of learning you want create your own Singleton from scratch.

-All the work done by the ruby Single module is:
+All the work done by the Ruby Singleton module is:

 - creates the class variable
 - initializes it with the singleton instance